SAP-archive/cloud-platform-workflow-virtual-event/exercises/02/readme.md

 # Exercise 02 - Deploying the Workflow tools

 In this exercise, you'll import a complete project into your IDE, build it, and deploy it to your Cloud Foundry (CF) "dev" space in the organization associated with your SAP Cloud Platform subaccount.
-This project contains everything you need to have a Fiori launchpad site set up for you using the Portal service, and have injected into it tiles appropriate for accessing the Workflow related tools which you'll be using throughout the rest of this Virtual Event.
+This project contains everything you need to have a Fiori launchpad (FLP) site set up for you using the Portal service, and have injected into it tiles appropriate for accessing the Workflow related tools which you'll be using throughout the rest of this Virtual Event.

 ## Steps

-After completing these steps you'll have a Fiori launchpad with, amongst other things, an app for viewing and processing Workflow items ("My Inbox") and a "Workflow Monitor" app for monitoring, starting and interacting with workflow definitions and instances.
+After completing these steps you'll have an FLP site with, amongst other things, an app for viewing and processing Workflow items ("My Inbox") and a "Workflow Monitor" app for monitoring, starting and interacting with workflow definitions and instances.

 ### 1. Download the project ZIP file